kgnzt/polyseerio-nodejs/README.md

   * polyseerio(config)
     * `options`
+      - `.agent` an agent config that will be used when startAgent is called
+      - `.deduce` if the environment should be deduced from the environment when not supplied
       - `.env` environment variable holding current environment
+      - `.timeout` integer containing number of ms to wait for server responses
+      - `.token_env` if no token is provided this environment variable will be checked
       - `.token` environment variable holding current environment
-      - `.token_env` if no token is provided this environment variable will be checked
-      - `.agent` an object that will be used when starting the agent
-      - `.upsert_env` if an environment cannot be found it will be created
+      - `.upsert_env` if an environment is not found it will be created and the SDK call retried
       - `.version` api version to use
-      - `.timeout` integer containing number of ms to wait for server responses
-      - `.deduce` if the environment should be deduced if not supplied

 ### client

   * client
     * `.getCurrentEnvironment(options)`  Resolves the current environment **IF** it has been deduced.
     * `.startAgent(config)`              Starts the Polyseer.io agent.
-Will use passed config or config.agent from client construction.
+Will merge passed config with config.agent from client construction.
     * `.Color`
     * `.Icon`
     * `.Strategy`